shreyaschavhan/network-plus/README.md

 - Which devices operates at the physical layer?
 - What is data link layer?
 - What is local/hardware addresses?
-- What's the structured units where the streams of 1s and 0s arriving from the physical layer are organzied in data link layer?
+- What's the structured units where the streams of 1s and 0s arriving from the physical layer are organized in data link layer?
 - Connectivity Devices in data link layer?
 - What is network layer?
 - What is transport layer?